-In calculating the technical provisions for solvency reviews, Mandatum Life applies, within the framework of valid legislation, both the so-called transitional measure for technical provisions and a volatility adjustment for calculating the best estimate.
+When calculating technical provisions for solvency purposes, Mandatum Life applies, within the framework of current legislation, both the so-called transitional measure for technical provisions and a volatility adjustment for calculating the best estimate.
 The transitional measure for technical provisions is applied to the Company's original with-profit pension policies with a guaranteed interest rate of 3.5 or 4.5 per cent.
 The transitional measure for technical provisions continues until 31 December 2031.

-The financial statements' (FAS) insurance liabilities are calculated based on the policies' calculation bases using the technical rate of interest and the mortality conforming to the bases as the discount rate for these policies' insurance liabilities.
-In addition, the reserve for decreased discount rates and mortality reserve made to these insurance portfolios and provision for future discretionary benefits are taken into account in the accounting technical provisions.
+The financial statements' (FAS) insurance liabilities are calculated based on the policies' calculation bases using the guaranteed interest rate as the discount rate and the mortality conforming to the bases for these policies' insurance liabilities.
+In addition, the reserve for the decreased discount rates and mortality reserve made to these insurance portfolios and provision for future discretionary benefits are taken into account in the accounting technical provisions.

 The Solvency II technical provisions are calculated as the sum of the best estimate and risk margin.
-The best estimate for technical provisions is defined as the expected value of future net cash flows discounted using a Solvency-II-compliant term structure that includes a volatility adjustment, taking into account contractual limits.
-Cash flows required for liability calculation are formed by using risk-neutral market-consistent economic scenarios together with parameters and assumptions acquired from the main markets and based on history.
+The best estimate for technical provisions is defined as the expected value of future net cash flows discounted using the Solvency II interest rate curve that includes a volatility adjustment, taking into account contractual limits.
+Cash flows required for liability calculation are formed by using risk-neutral market-consistent economic scenarios together with parameters and assumptions acquired from the main markets as well as calculated from historical data.
 The market-consistent value of financial guarantees and contractual options included in the insurance portfolio, including the current value of future discretionary benefits, can be attained in this manner.
 The risk margin is calculated based on the assumed cost of capital (6 per cent) and the sum of future projections (as applicable) of capital requirements and capital requirements discounted to current value.

-The most significant differences between the accounting insurance liabilities and Solvency II technical provisions are thus:
+The most significant differences between the accounting insurance liabilities and Solvency II technical provisions are:

-- used discount rate and the valuation of contractual options and financial guarantees' market-consistent value in Solvency II, - applicable contractual limits applied in Solvency II calculations, - Solvency II calculations take into account future profit/loss for the risk result and operating expense result and - the nature of the assumptions (conservative assumptions vs. separate risk margin).
+- the discount rate used and the valuation of contractual options and financial guarantees' market-consistent value in Solvency II, - applicable contractual limits applied in Solvency II calculations, - Solvency II calculations take into account future profit/loss for the risk result and operating expense result and - the nature of the assumptions (conservative assumptions vs. separate risk margin).

-Determination of the accounting insurance liabilities is based on conservative assumptions, while the best estimate of the Solvency II technical provisions attempts to represent the best estimate of the technical provisions, i.e. the real assumed value, without the safety margins added to the assumptions used to obtain it.
-Instead, in Solvency II, in order to determine the total amount of technical provisions, an explicit item, the risk margin, is added to the best estimate liability, which the financial statements' insurance liabilities do not include.
+The accounting insurance liabilities are determined based on conservative assumptions, while the best estimate of the Solvency II technical provisions attempts to represent the best estimate of the technical provisions, i.e. the real assumed value, without safety margins added to the assumptions used to obtain it.
+Instead, in Solvency II, in order to determine the total amount of technical provisions, the risk margin, which is an explicit item, is added to the best estimate liability, which the financial statements' insurance liabilities do not include.

-Below are the differences between technical provisions in solvency calculation (Solvency II) and financial statements' (FAS) insurance liabilities.
+Below are the differences between Solvency II technical provisions in and financial statements' (FAS) insurance liabilities.

-EUR Million FAS Solvency II Difference
+EUR million FAS Solvency II Difference

-Technical provisions - life insurance (excl. unit-linked) 2,794 2,205 589
+Technical provisions - life insurance 2,508 2,088 492

-Best estimate 2,111
+Best estimate 1,994

-Risk margin 1,742 1,742
+Risk margin 1,742 94

-Technical provisions - unit-linked 11,603 11,172 321
+Technical provisions - unit-linked 13,269 12,793 476

-Best estimate 11,106
+Best estimate 12,714

-Risk margin 66
+Risk margin 80

-Uncertainty linked to the amount of technical provisions stems from the assumptions used in future cash flow projections in relation to their future outcomes, of which the most significant are:
+Uncertainty linked to the amount of technical provisions stems from the assumptions used in the future cash flow projections in relation to their future outcomes, of which the most significant are:

-- mortality/longevity assumption,
+- mortality and longevity assumption,

-- morbidity/disability assumptions,
+- morbidity and disability assumptions,

 - operating expense assumptions,

 - surrender assumptions and

 - premium behaviour assumptions.

-The sensitivity of technical provisions for the first four of these is naturally assessed in the calculation of the sub-risk module of the life insurance risk module.
+The sensitivity of technical provisions for the first four of these is assessed in the calculation of the sub-risk module of the life insurance risk module.